blarney-lang/template-project/README.md

   * `Makefile`: Contains a handful of build targets that invoke cabal in various ways.
 Have a [look](Makefile).

-  * `blarney-template.project.cabal`: This introduces a dependency on on blarney and enables all of the GHC extensions that we have found useful when working with blarney.
+  * `blarney-template-project.cabal`: This introduces a dependency on on blarney and enables all of the GHC extensions that we have found useful when working with blarney.